• Skip to primary navigation

 • Heat the coconut oil in a pan or in the microwave to soften.

-• Combine with Epsom salts.
+• Combine with Epsom salts in a large mixing bowl.
 Stir well

 • Mix well and pour into jars.